denn1s/apple-and-lily/Ch. 11 - Valerie.md

 “Okay, you first,” I instructed.
 “Sit down and spread your legs.
 Try to reach for your toes.”

 Rin sat, her movements as stiff as a new paintbrush.
-I knelt behind her and placed my hands on the small of her back.
-Her muscles were wound and tight.
-Even through the fabric of her shirt, I could feel her tremble slightly at my touch.
-She must be very tense.
+I knelt behind her and placed my hands on the small of her back, and she immediately flinched, her entire body going rigid.
+Even through the thin fabric of her shirt, I could feel the heat of her skin and the frantic rhythm of her breathing.

-“Just breathe and relax,” I murmured, applying steady pressure.
-She exhaled in a sharp hiss, leaning forward just a fraction of an inch.
+"Just breathe," I whispered, letting my fingertips trace the rigid frame of her back.
+It was a bit like sculpting in reverse—trying to soften hardened clay rather than shape it.
+I let my palms glide up the outer edges of her back, feeling the fine tremor that ran through her in response.
+Then again, I traced those same paths, this time drawing out a little more tension.
+"Let go," I murmured, pressing my thumbs gently into the knots beside her spine, and felt the exact moment she surrendered with a long, shaky sigh as her entire body went pliant beneath my touch.
+A small victory.

+She remained there her forehead resting on the floor.
+I watched the slow rise and fall of her back for a moment before I finally broke the quiet.
+"Alright, my turn."

+"Fine... whatever."
+She said after a defeated grumble.

-We switched places.
-When it was my turn, I sat waiting for her hands to land on my back.
-The silence stretched, and I could almost feel her hesitating behind me.
-When they finally made contact, her fingers were shaking so much it tickled.
-A laugh escaped me before I could stop it, and I felt her touch vanish instantly.
+I shifted, taking her place on the floor and waiting as she slowly moved into position behind me.
+The silence stretched, and I could feel her hesitation behind me.
+When her hands finally made contact with my back, her fingers trembled so much it tickled.

+A surprised laugh escaped me before I could stop it.
+Her hands vanished instantly.

-“It’s okay, you can touch me,” I said gently.
-“A little harder, please.
+“It’s okay,” I said, looking over my shoulder with a reassuring smile.
+I didn't mean to startle her.
+“You can touch me a little harder, please.
 I won’t break.”

-A defeated sigh escaped her.
-“Please, don’t start…”

-After another moment of hesitation, she pushed, her touch still incredibly light. {But they could stretch regardless?}
+She let out a resigned sigh, then said, “please, don’t start…”

+Her hands returned a moment later, still hesitant, but with a new resolve.
+I leaned into her warm, uncertain touch, letting her guide the stretch.

-“Alright, now stand up,” I said once we were done.
-“Back-to-back.”
+“Alright, next,” I said, once we were done.

-We stood, pressing our backs together.
-She linked her shaky arms with mine and I could feel her skin was already a little damp.
-Hopefully, that meant the warm-up was already working.

-“My turn first,” I said.
-“You can be a little rough, I don’t mind.”

-“… just don’t.”
-I heard her mutter, her voice as tight as her back felt.

-She leaned forward, pulling me smoothly over her back.
-I felt a satisfying _pop_ from my spine as some of the tension released.

-“There we go,” I said as we straightened up.
-“Now you.”

-I leaned forward, pulling her gently over my back.
-She was tense at first, but then, suddenly, she went completely limp, draping over me like a rag.
-She was surprisingly light.

-Wow.
-Once she relaxes, she’s incredibly flexible.

-I slowly stood up straight, carefully setting her back on her feet.
-She swayed slightly, her eyes glazed over and unfocused.

-I waved a hand in front of her face.
-“Woah, Rin, did you faint while standing up?
-Are you alright?”

-She blinked a few times, shaking her head as if to clear a fog.
-“I’m… fine.”

-“Last one, then,” I said, trying to keep my tone encouraging.
 “Sit-ups.
 You can hold my feet.”

-I lay down on the floor, and she knelt, placing her hands firmly on my ankles.
-I took a deep breath, tightened my stomach muscles, and pulled.
-But I could't rise much.
-I tried again, this time managing to lift my shoulders a few inches before collapsing back dow.
-We really aren’t very athletic, are we?
+I lay back, the floor cool against my skin.
+She knelt at my feet, her hands settling over my ankles.
+Her grip was surprisingly strong.
+I took a deep breath, tightened my core, and pulled.
+Nothing.
+I tried again, managing to lift my shoulders a few inches before collapsing back down with a groan.
+We really weren’t very athletic, were we?

-“Come on…” I muttered to myself.
+“Come on…” I muttered, more determined now.

-I gritted my teeth, closed my eyes, and put every last bit of strength I had into one final push.
-My body lurched upward, the momentum carrying me much further than I’d expected.
-When I open my eyes, her face was right there.
+I gritted my teeth, closed my eyes, and poured every last bit of strength into one final push.
+My body lurched upward, momentum carrying me much further and faster than I’d expected.

-Inches away.
+When I opened my eyes, the world had shrunk to the space of a single breath.

+Her face was right there.
+An inch away.

-Her eyes were wide with shock.
-We were both frozen, the air stood still, filled only with the sound of our own breathing.
+Time slowed.
+Her dark eyes were wide, fixed on mine.
+The only sound in the universe was the soft, uneven hitch of our breathing.
 My gaze drifted down from her stunned eyes to her mouth.
+Her lips were slightly parted.

 _Soft, warm, and—_

 _BZZZZZZT.
 BZZZZZZT._

-The loud, insistent vibration from her desk made us both jump.
-Rin shrieked, letting go of my feet.
-With no anchor, my body fell backward, and I landed with my back on the floor.

-While Rin scrambled for her phone, I just lay there, staring at the ceiling, my heart still hammering against my ribs.

-“It’s… it’s a text,” she said from her desk.
-“From Risa.”
-She paused.
-“She’s asking if we’re coming over.”

-I sat up slowly.
-“Well?
-Do you want to go?”

-She turned around.
-Her face was still flushed a delightful shade of pink.

-I softened my voice.
-“Do you think you’ll be okay?”

-Rin took a long, deep breath, squaring her shoulders.
-It was an impressive, if not entirely convincing, display of resolve.
+A single, sharp buzz from her desk shattered the moment like glass.
+We both jumped.
+Rin let out a small yelp and let go of my feet.

+My body, with no anchor, fell backward, landing on the floor with a soft _thump_.
+A second later, with a weary gasp of her own, she flopped backward too.

+And so we lay there.
+Not side-by-side, but in an awkward line, both staring up at the plain white ceiling.
+From this angle, I couldn't see her face, and I knew she couldn't see mine.
+An unspoken, mutual truce.

+For an entire minute, we didn't speak and we didn't move.

+_BZZZZZT._

+The phone buzzed again, insistent in the quiet room.

+"Aren't you going to get that?"
+I asked Rin.

+Her voice came muffled from the floor.
+"It has to be Risa."

+"Right."
+I rolled onto my side and pushed myself up.
+She hadn't moved an inch.
+"So… are we going?"

+She took long, deep breath that seemed to pull all the air in the room.
+Her voice, when it came, was brittle.
 “I’ll be fine.
 I’ve been there plenty of times.”

-She didn’t sound fine at all.
+It sounded like a line she had rehearsed.
+A soldier preparing for a battle no one else could see.

+"Alright, then," I said, getting to my feet with bright energy.
+I retrieved the paper bags and pulled out a pair of baggy white pants and a matching jacket.

+From the floor, Rin watched as I pulled the pants on over my shorts and zipped the jacket to my chin.

+"You… you had normal clothes in there this whole time?"
+She asked, her voice mixed irritation with disbelief.

+I smoothed the front of my jacket.
+"Well, I couldn't go out wearing just that."

+Another sigh escaped her.
+"But in here it was fine?"

+"Of course," I said, tilting my head with a soft smile.
+"How else are we going to do our daily stretches?"

+Her eyes went wide with fresh horror.
+"Did you just say… _daily_?"

+In response to her horror, I just offered a soft smile.
+Stepping closer, I extended my hand.

+"Shall we go?"

+But she pointedly ignored it, using the table to push herself to her feet instead.
+She brushed off her pants, refusing to meet my eyes.

+How stubborn.
+Is this what she called *tsundere* before?
+I can see why people find it charming.

+I let my hand fall back to my side.
+My gaze drifted to the laptop backpack I'd left by the door, and something occurred to me.
+But not yet.
+For now, I simply waited.

+After a moment that stretched thin, Rin took a shallow breath.
+She turned and began walking toward the door.
+Her steps were careful, measured, and slow, like someone crossing thin ice.
+When she reached the door, her hand rose and paused before gripping the doorknob.
+Her knuckles went white.
+With a slow turn, the door swung open to reveal the empty, bright hallway.

+I watched her shoulders drop when she saw no one was there.
+Her breathing evened out.
+She seemed fine now.

+I walked up to join her at the threshold, picking up my backpack and holding it by just one strap.

+"Rin, could you help me with this?"

+She gave me a flat look.
+"You carried three bags in here without breaking a sweat."

+"Well, maybe that's why my arms are so tired now."

+She looked skeptical.

+"How about we compromise?"
+I said brightly.
+"We can carry it together."

+I held out one of the straps to her.
+She let out a long sigh, but she took it.

+We stepped out into the hallway, leaving the door open behind us.
+I held one strap of my backpack while she gripped the other, like we were walking a small kid between us.

+Risa's room waited at the very end of the hall, past just one other door.
+Not far at all.
+Maybe fifteen steps.

+I walked slightly behind her, letting her set the pace.
+Her shoulders hunched forward and her head stayed down.
+Her eyes where fixed on that distant door like it was the only safe place in the world.
+One careful step.
+Then another.

+She gripped the strap so tightly her knuckles had gone white.
+I could feel the tension through the fabric, the way her hand trembled just slightly with each step.
+Her breathing had grown slightly shallow.

+We passed the door to the room beside hers.
+Almost there now.

+But then she stopped.
+Just froze mid-step.The hallway's silence pressed in around us.
+For her, it must feel too wide and empty.

+"Rin?"
+I asked softly, trying to make my voice as gentle as possible.
+"Are you alright?"